A city that doesn’t sleep needs to eat.

 That’s a fact.
 How else can one keep up with the fast-paced lifestyle of New York City?

-It seems that at this particular spot in Uncle Sam's land, everyone is in a hurry.
-The citizens rush by you like they're perennially late and missing an appointment will cost them their lives.
-Time must be a premium in this state.
-You certainly will know who is the tourist and the local by the speed of their gait.
+In this spot in Uncle Sam’s country, everyone is in a rush.
+The citizens hurry by you like they’re perennially late for an appointment that will cost them their lives.
+Time is a premium in this state.
+You certainly will know who the tourists and the locals are by their walking speed.

-Well, I am a tourist.
-Along with the rest of the Dabawenyo's, we strode the streets of The Big Apple leisurely, enjoying and savoring the details of the scenery with each single step.
-If our pace do get faster than the usual, it is because: 1.
-We are riding the crowd's pace on the rush hour, or 2.
-We have to get out of the up-sized cold and seek heated shelter.
-Caught up in this condition while walking along Fifth Avenue seems to be best.
-The warmth of the beautiful shops seem to be very comforting.
+I am a tourist.
+Along with the rest of the Dabawenyos, we strode the streets of the Big Apple leisurely, enjoying and savoring the details of the scenery at each single step.
+If our pace did get faster than the usual, it was because: 1.
+We were riding the crowd’s pace at rush hour; 2.
+We had to get out of the freezing cold and seek warm shelter.
+We experienced both conditions while walking along Fifth Avenue.
+The warmth (and goods) of the chic luxury boutiques was most comforting.

 There is much more to bite on other than the recommended apple.
-New York is known to be a societal melting pot.
-With the rich multi-cultural environment of the state comes a melange of sumptuous cuisine.
-From the no-frills to ritzy, authentic to fusion, a couple of Washingtons or several Franklins (though your handy plastic will gladly be accepted anywhere), name the country from around the globe, there will be something to suit anyone's palate and wallet.
+New York is a societal melting pot, and with the rich multicultural environment comes a melange of sumptuous cuisine.
+From the no-frills to ritzy, authentic to fusion, for a couple of Washingtons or several Franklins or the ever-reliable plastic fantastic, where you want eat and at what budget can decide which restaurant you'll end up in.
+The choices?
+Name the country and cuisine, there will be something to sate the palate and the wallet.

-The best thing about traveling with a certified foodie is you get to be taken along the culinary adventure.
-Our host, Tenny, grew up in a family with the credo "try everything."
-So as not to be oblivious of the must-try's, much heard and always seen on TV (those chefs, master and master to be, can surely work your appetite), he made reservations to NYC's popular restaurants long before we stepped on its soil.
-On the list were: renowned steak house Peter Luger in Brooklyn; Nobu for Japanese; and, Master Chef Bobby Flay's Mesa Grill for nouvelle Southern cuisine; his favorites that we, NYC virgins, must experience in China and Korean Town; and the city's popular sidewalk hot dog, pizza and corned beef joints.
+The best thing about traveling with a certified foodie is you get to hop on the culinary tour bus.
+My good friend and host grew up in a family with a credo of “try everything” so as not to be oblivious of the must-try’s, much heard and always seen on TV (where chefs, masters and masters-to-be will work up your appetite).
+He made reservations at NYC’s dining hotspots long before we arrived in the city.
+On the list were renowned steakhouse Peter Luger in Brooklyn, Japanese resto, Nobu, and Master Chef Bobby Flay’s Mesa Grill for nouvelle Southern cuisine, along with his favorites that we, NYC virgins, must experience in China and Korean towns, and the city’s popular sidewalk hot dog stands and pizzarias.

-It is true that more than gratifying the sense of sight, the satisfaction of taste makes the traveling more memorable and worthwhile.
-There were certainly a lot of firsts for me on this trip and they were not even on my bucket list.
+It's true that more than gratifying the sense of sight, the satisfaction of taste makes the traveling more memorable and worthwhile.
+A lot of firsts for me—the bites included—on this trip, and they were not even on my bucket list.
 The Universe is indeed generous.
 I am asking to be back soon and delight in more sensory experiences this vibrant metropolis has to offer.

-I♥NY.
-More than donning that pasalubong t-shirt, I can now profess my love to the city having an understanding how one really feels living, or even just visiting, this place....which leads me to proudly declare that on this trip to the famed American state, I can truly say that I had the ultimate pleasure of taking more than one bite of the Big Apple.
+More than donning that pasalubong t-shirt and having an understanding of how one really feels living or even just visiting this place, I can now profess my love to the city, I declaire I♥NY.
+I can truly say that I had the ultimate pleasure of taking more than one bite of the Big Apple.

 Published in the Sun.Star Davao newspaper on January 27, 2011.